-where V{FB} is fixed at 0.8V and X = 1, 2.
-See Figure 5.
+where V{FBX} ranges from 0.425V to 0.8V for buck regulator 1 and V{FBX} is fixed at 0.8V for buck regulator 2.
+See Figure 4.

 Typical values for R1 are in the range of 40k to 1M.
-The capacitor C{FB} cancels the pole created by feedback resistors and the input capacitance of the FBx pin and also helps to improve transient response for output voltages much greater than 0.8V.
+The capacitor, C{FB}, cancels the pole created by feedback resistors and the input capacitance of the FBx pin and also helps to improve transient response for output voltages much greater than 0.8V.
 A variety of capacitor sizes can be used for C{FB} but a value of 10pF is recommended for most applications.
 Experimentation with capacitor sizes between 2pF and 22pF may yield improved transient response.